What is maintenance backlog?

 Looking for CMMS/ maintenance software?

-You can download a 30-day fully functional trial of FastMaint CMMS software and see how you can use it to manage your maintenance backlog.
-The one page Statistics report available from the main screen/ Home page (Web edition) shows how much backlog you have as well as check for pending work orders from prior periods.
-The maintenance work order history report can be used to locate only pending/past-due work orders so that you can complete/ cancel them as needed.Download CMMS Software
+You can get a web demo or download a 30-day trial of FastMaint CMMS software and see how you can use it to manage your maintenance backlog.
+The one page Statistics report available from the main screen or Home page (Cloud, Web edition) shows how much backlog you have and pending work orders from prior periods.
+Use the maintenance work order history report to locate only pending or past-due work orders so that you can complete or cancel them as needed.Free FastMaint CMMS Trial

 - “5 maintenance backlog traps to avoid” from PlantServices magazine covers issues that can trip you up when trying to reduce maintenance backlog.